 I’m back in Bangkok.
-I’ve been here two weeks and, despite my desire to be productive, it hasn’t happened.
-At least, not to the extent in which I wanted it to.
-I made the mistake of staying right near the world’s best and most popular hang out in Bangkok (at least for my friends) — Cheap Charlies.
-I’ve been staying at the Suk 11 Guesthouse right across the street.
-If you are in Bangkok and would like a place to stay that is affordable, centrally located, and clean, this is the place to be.
-It’s one of the nicest places I’ve stayed at.
-It’s made of teak wood, and there are a lot of plants all around creating a nice natural feeling in a city that doesn’t feel natural at all.
-I highly recommend staying there.
-Be sure to book in advance as the place is always booked out.
+I know.
+I know.
+Didn’t I just leave?
+Wasn’t I just living in Taipei?
+A lot of things can change really quickly.
+I’ve been here two weeks, and despite my desire to be productive, that hasn’t happened yet.
+I made the mistake of staying right near the best and most popular hangout in Bangkok (at least for my friends) — Cheap Charlies.
+I’ve been staying at Suk 11 right across the street.
+If you’re in Bangkok and looking for a hostel that’s affordable, centrally located, and clean, this is the place to be.
+It’s one of the nicest places I’ve stayed.
+It’s made of teak wood and there are a lot of plants all around, creating a nice, natural feeling in a city that doesn’t feel natural at all.
+(Update: Suk 11 is now closed.)

-But, as it is right near my favorite watering hole, I found myself coming home from dinner each night and being constantly dragged in for a drink by my friends.
-(In being a relative term as it is an outdoor bar.)
-There have been 3 holidays in Thailand in the last two weeks so a lot of people have been taking time off meaning the bar has been bursting with people each night.
-Last night’s going away party only added to the madness.
-So one drink has turned into three or four which usually lands me back in my bed around 4am.
-Luckily, I’m location independent now and make my own hours.
+Since it’s right near my favorite watering hole, I found myself coming home from dinner each night and being constantly dragged in for a drink by my friends.
+There have been three holidays in Thailand in the last two weeks, so a lot of people have been taking time off, and the bar’s been bursting with people each night.
+Last night’s going-away party only added to the madness.
+One drink easily turns into three or four, which usually lands me back in my bed around 4am.

-Taiwan lacked a lot of things I like about places in Asia: a good nightlife, pirated movies, good cheap street food, and lots of tropical islands to visit.
-I’ve gone through about ten pirated movies this week alone.
+Taiwan lacked a lot of things I like about places in Asia: a good nightlife, pirated movies, good, cheap street food, and lots of tropical islands to visit.
+I’ve gone through about 10 movies this week alone.
 I’ve been eating Thai street food every chance I get.
-I’ve really missed it- especially the pork noodle soup.
-I’ve been visiting my favorite restaurants and catching up with old friends.
+I’ve really missed it, especially the pork noodle soup that can only be found in the street stalls of the country.
+It’s succulent pork and fresh noodles are my mainstay for a quick, cheap, and filling meal.
+I’ve been visiting >my favorite restaurants and catching up with old friends.

 Lots of cities you live in and love and return to visit, but I feel that with Bangkok, people return more often.
 I actually feel that way about Thailand in general.
-Everyone I meet who has been here can’t wait to come back and they usually do.
-More so than they go back to other places.
+Everyone I meet who’s been here can’t wait to come back, and they usually do.
 This city just grabs you and sucks you in.

-Bangkok is a vortex and if you stay here long enough, you get sucked in and can never leave.
-Everyone I know who has been here longer than two or three years says they will never leave.
+Bangkok is a vortex and if you stay here long enough, you can get sucked in and never leave.
+Everyone I know who’s been here longer than two or three years says they’ll never leave.
 They just can’t cope with living anywhere else.
-The craziness of the city is unique and, once used to it, nowhere else compares.
+The craziness of the city is unique, and once you’re used to it, nowhere else compares.

 Coming back here, though usually bad for my liver, recharges my batteries.
 And with this visit, I realized that no matter how far I go, no matter where I go, no matter how much I try to escape, Bangkok will always have a hold on me.
 And I’ll return to it to get my fix.